vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

    ![Configure IP address pool](img/tkg-airgap-nsxt/alb35.png)

-2. Click on the edit icon next for the network and configure as follows.
+2. Click on the **Edit** icon next for the network and configure as follows.
 Change the provided details as per your SDDC configuration.

    |**Network Name**|**DHCP** |**Subnet**|**Static IP Pool**|
    | --- | --- | --- | --- |